A Willy Wonka "immersive experience" turned out to be a partially decorated warehouse. Some parents were so angry, they called the police.

 "The actors were furious, we'd been conned as well and it did turn quite scary at one point because people were angry," he said.
 "There was lots of shouting and groups of people getting very, very irate."

-Some visitors even called the police on Saturday and the House of Illuminati cancelled the experience midway through the day after receiving complaints, BBC News reports.
+Some visitors even called the police on Saturday and the House of Illuminati canceled the experience midway through the day after receiving complaints, BBC News reports.

 CBS News has reached out to House of Illuminati as well as Box Hub, which provided the event space but was not responsible for the experience, for comment and is awaiting a response.